 Hold on to or secure your purse or wallet

-If it’s nighttime, walk with friends.
-That’s always a rule, but if you don’t know the place very well, don’t try to wander around by yourself.
+If it’s nighttime, walk with your friends.
+That’s always a good rule for safety, but if you don’t know the place very well, don’t try to wander around by yourself.
 Always have at least one friend with you, and make sure someone has a clear enough mind to guide you (or for you to guide someone else) back to where you are staying.
+It's also a good idea to share locations by dropping pins or utilizing Find My Friends on your phone so your group can see where everyone is.

-Only bring the essentials out with you.
+Only bring the essentials with you when you go out.
 If you have both a debit and credit card, you probably won’t need both that night, so pick only one to carry and lock the other one up in your room.
-(Often credit cards are the smarter choice, because if someone steals it, purchases can be easily removed.
-It’s typically much harder to get money back if someone spends it on your debit card.)
+Often credit cards are the smarter choice, because if someone steals it, purchases can be easily removed; it’s typically much harder to get money back if someone spends it on your debit card.
 Also, don’t bring all your cash with you everywhere you go.
 Figure out how much you want to spend that day and only bring that much.
 This will also help you budget your money better.

 Studying abroad is a great experience, and this isn’t meant to scare you.
-Knowing how to be safe, especially when you’re away from home, is important.
-Make sure you do your research before your trip and take precautions while in public in a different country.
+But knowing how to be safe, especially when you’re away from home, is important.
+Make sure you do your research before your trip and take precautions while you're in a different country.
+It will make the experience a lot more fun!

-Start planning your study abroad finances with our Scholarship Search tool.
+Start planning your study abroad finances by finding travel awards with our Scholarship Search tool.